afaqir37/42_cpp_pool/journey_notes/README.md

 - For example, some function with prototype int fcn() might compile to name __fcn_v, whereas int fcn(int) might compile to name __fcn_i.
 So while in the source code, two overloaded functions share a name, in compiled code, the names are actually unique.

 - There is no standardization on how names should be mangled, so different compilers will produce different mangled names.
+---
+### <ins>IMPORTANT POINT ABOUT CONVERTING FROM FLOATING POINT NUMBER TO FIXED POINT NUMBER</ins>
+- In the context of the conversion operation `fixedPoint = static_cast<int>(roundf(num * (1 << fracBits)));`, the floating-point number `num` is treated as a decimal number, not as its IEEE 754 binary representation.

+- When you perform arithmetic operations on floating-point numbers in C++, the numbers are automatically converted from their IEEE 754 binary representation to decimal.
+The arithmetic operations are then performed on the decimal numbers, and the results are converted back to IEEE 754 binary representation for storage.

+- So, when you write `num * (1 << fracBits)`, you're scaling the decimal number `num` by a power of two.
+This corresponds to shifting the binary point in the binary representation of `num` to the right by `fracBits` positions.

+- The `roundf` function then rounds this number to the nearest integer, and the `static_cast<int>` converts the result to an integer.
+This integer is the fixed-point representation of the original floating-point number `num`.